biotech Technology

 • Thermal energy storage

 Recovery of the heat and the demand for heat will not always occur in the same time.
 Often it is required to store the heat.
 For smaller systems, water tanks or phase transition heat storage systems can be used.
-For larger systems, ATES systems can provide an adequate solution.
+For larger systems, aquifer theraml energy storage (ATES) systems can provide an adequate solution.
 The latter also allow longer-term seasonal storage.

 Technology requirements and operating conditions

-The efficiency of the heat recovery in a sewer relies on different parameters such as the flow rate and temperature in the sewer, the temperature difference of the wastewater upstream and downstream of the heat exchanger, the geometry of the pipe and of the heat exchanger, the viscosity of the wastewater, the velocity of the fluids in the heat exchanger, the heat transfer resistance caused by biofilm formation, the heat exchange coefficient and the heat transfer surface area.
+The heat recovery efficiency in a sewer relies on different parameters.
+Those are the flow rate and temperature in the sewer, the temperature difference of the wastewater upstream and downstream of the heat exchanger and the geometry of the pipe and heat exchanger.
+In addition, the viscosity of the wastewater, the velocity of the fluids in the heat exchanger, the heat transfer resistance caused by biofilm formation, the heat exchange coefficient and the heat transfer surface area play a major role.
 According to Brunk et al. 2013, the flow rate in the sewer should be at least 15 L/s with a sewer diameter of at least 800 mm for such a system.
 However, Brandenburger Liner (2021) indicate minimum diameters of 300 mm and flow rates of at least 8 L/s.
 In general, the necessary flow rate and diameter depend highly on the certain technology which will be applied.
 For example, in Bologna flow rates between 200 and 400 L/s were used (Cipolla and Maglionico 2014) and in Brno (Czech Republic), the flow rates ranged between 130 L/s and 470 L/s (Cecconet et al. 2019).

-When heat recovery is applied, the temperature of the wastewater should not be reduced below 10 °C. If the temperature in the wastewater decreases below 10 °C for example during winter times, the biological purification processes might be affected negatively in the subsequent wastewater treatment plant (Wanner et al. 2005) and increasing its energy demand.
+When heat recovery is applied, the temperature of the wastewater should not be reduced below 10 °C. If the temperature in the wastewater decreases below 10 °C, the biological purification processes might be affected negatively in wastewater treatment plant (Wanner et al. 2005).
+Simultaneously, this would lead to an increase in its energy demand.
 Thus, before planning such a heat recovery unit, it should be carefully investigated which temperature will result in the influent to the corresponding wastewater treatment plant.
-Hereby, mixing effects with warmer flow streams might neglect the effect from the heat recovery in a certain sewer.
+Hereby, mixing effects with warmer flow streams might neglect the effect of the heat recovery in a certain sewer.
 Elías-Maxil et al. (2017) and Bailey et al. (2020) have developed modelling tools to predict heat availability and temperatures in sewer networks.

 Parameter